 Facts

 This model implies that scientific facts can on their own be sufficient to determine policy decisions.
 Advocates of such technocratic approaches adopt remarkably optimistic assumptions about the progress, accuracy and adequacy of science.
-They assume that public administration by impartial experts could and should replace governance by those with partial biases, ignorance and vested interests.
+They assume that public administration by impartial experts could and should replace governance by those characterised by partiality, biases, ignorance or vested interests.
 The technocratic model of policy-making has often been encapsulated in the claim that policy should be based on, and only on ‘sound science’.
 In the USA from the 1950s to the late 1960s, and in much of Europe until the late 1990s, the dominant official narratives were technocratic.
 (Brickman et al 1985; Ezrahi 1990; Jasanoff 1990, van Zwanenberg & Millstone 2005) Technocratic narratives presuppose that the science and the relevant facts are socially and politically objective and neutral and that all relevant facts can readily be gathered.

 An implication of this model is that responsibility for setting policy should be delegated to expert committees, and the responsibilities of elected ministers can be confined to recruiting the best experts and following their advice.
 Technocratic models and rhetoric are therefore potentially very vulnerable to criticisms that the evidential base and the understandings of experts are incomplete, unreliable or equivocal.

 While technocratic narratives survived in Europe until at least the late 1990s, they became unsustainable in the USA during the late 1960s and early 1970s.
 This occurred in large part because of the passage of the US Freedom of Information Act, which revealed that often the science used to support policy was incomplete and uncertain.
 Consequently the US authorities needed an alternative model using a new vocabulary.
 Science-based risk appraisal and decision-making came to be portrayed in the USA as a two-stage process, the first of which is called ‘risk assessment’ and the second of which is known as ‘risk management’.
-The first of those two stages is typically portrayed as if purely scientific and the second as a policy-making stage at which non-scientific and often normative considerations, such as economic, social and political factors may be taken into account.
-On this two-stage model, policy-makers (also known as ‘risk managers’) are informed and influenced by scientific advisors, but the scientific advisory bodies are portrayed as entirely independent of policy, and of any and all non-scientific considerations.
+The first of those two stages is typically portrayed as if purely scientific and the second as a policy-making stage at which non-scientific and often normative considerations, such as economic, social and political factors may be taken into account when making policy decisions.
+On this two-stage model, policy-makers (also known as ‘risk managers’) are informed and influenced by scientific advisors, but the scientific advisory bodies are portrayed as if entirely independent of policy, and of any and all non-scientific considerations.
 This model was outlined in an influential report from the US National Research Council (NRC) called Risk Assessment in the Federal Government: Managing the Process.
-(US NRC 1983) In what came to be known as the Red Book (given the colour of its cover) the NRC has been widely interpreted as asserting that science-based risk policy-making can and should be legitimate, but only if it is conducted in ways that ensures a proper separation of science from policy in precisely the same way as had been envisaged in the science-first (or inverted) version of decisionism.
+(US NRC 1983) In what came to be known as the Red Book (given the colour of its cover) the NRC has been widely interpreted as asserting that science-based risk policy-making can and should be legitimate, but only if it is conducted in ways that ensures a proper separation of science from policy.
 The model is linear and uni-directional, and its structure can be represented schematically, as shown in Figure 2.

-Figure 2: The ‘Red Book’ inverted decisionist model
+Figure 2: The Red Book model

 Scientific Economic, social